pdaniele/AB2C/Objective 1 - Trends/O1_Analysis_Plan.md

     -   χ2 Test, t-test, ANOVA for differences in baseline characteristics where appropriate
     -   Test for Trend (Cochran–Armitage)

 2. Compute age and sex standardized rates of AF incidence and prevalence.
+(Thinking about this)
 3. Prescription initiation pattern over time (Warfarin vs. NOAC, and NOAC Specific) in incident cohort.
     -   Test for trend (Cochran–Armitage)